NethServer/ns8-core/docs/modules/port_allocation.md

 Currently, allocated ports are saved in an SQLite database file managed by the local node agent.

+## Authorizations

+The module requires an additional role to manage port allocation, which is assigned by setting the `org.nethserver.authorizations` label on the module image, as shown in the following example:

+   org.nethserver.authorizations = node:portsadm

+The following additional label values can be used to mix port allocations with other existing node-related roles:

+- `org.nethserver.authorizations = node:fwadm,portsadm`
+- `org.nethserver.authorizations = node:tunadm,portsadm`

+Note that the value must be exactly one of the above.
+Other combinations like `node:portsadm,fwadm` are not valid.

+The module will be granted execution permissions for the following actions on the local node:
+- `allocate-ports`
+- `deallocate-ports`

+These actions can be carried out using the agent library without making direct node API calls, as explained in the next section.

 ## Agent library

 The Python `agent` library provides a convenient interface for managing port allocation and deallocation, based on the node actions `allocate_ports` and `deallocate_ports`.

 It is optional to specify the `module_id` when calling the port allocation or deallocation functions.
 By default, if the `module_id` is not provided, the function will automatically use the value of the `MODULE_ID` environment variable.
 This simplifies the function calls in common scenarios, ensuring the correct module name is used without manual input.
 However, if needed, you can still explicitly pass the `module_id`.
+Note that only the cluster agent can modify the port allocations of other modules.

 ### Allocate ports